The Best Scooters for 11 and 12 Year Olds

 Hand grips - soft comfortable, cool colors, 160mm long.

-If you're looking for a 3 wheel scooter for an 11 or 12 year old, the micro kickboard 2in 1 is an excellent choice.
+If you're looking for a 3 wheel scooter for an 11 or 12 year old, the Max Street Board scooter is well worth considering.

 The chromoly handle bars with large rubber grips help give a comfortable ride.
 The tough aluminium deck withstands the punishment from stones and gravel on dirt tracks.
 The stainless steel rear brake gives durable and reliable stopping power.